On singular Q-curvature type equations: Abstract

 \section{Abstract}

-This paper is devoted to the $Q$-curvature type equation with singularities; mainly we give existence and regularity results of solutions.
+This paper is devoted to $Q$-curvature type equations with singularities; mainly we give existence and regularity results of solutions.
 To have positive solutions which will be meaningfully in conformal geometry we restrict ourself to special manifolds.